apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-fe.md

     replicas: 2
 ```

-Configure the FE service image to be used, and update the configuration to the [Compute-storage decoupled resources to be deployed](../install-quickstart.md#Install DorisDisaggregatedCluster).
+Configure the FE service image to be used, and update the configuration to the [storage-and-computing separation resources to be deployed](install-quickstart#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).

 ## Configure resources

 ### Configure computing resources for services

-Add computing resource configuration for FE services. `DorisDisaggregatedCluster` reuses K8s requests and limits to configure resource usage for each component.
-The following is how to configure FE services using 4c 4Gi:
+Add computing resource configuration for the FE service. `DorisDisaggregatedCluster` reuses K8s requests and limits to configure the resource usage of each component.
+The following is to configure the FE service using 4c 4Gi:

 ```yaml
 spec: